 - I don’t have any friends that scuba dive in Mossel Bay – who can I dive with after I get certified?

-We have some contacts and idea for you to keep diving on guided dives after your certification.
+We have some contacts in outher cities, and ideas for you to keep diving on guided dives after your certification.
 Speak to Fiona to see which will work the best for you.

 - What’s next after I qualify?